 How to Store Pumpkin Pie

 You can keep the leftover pie in the refrigerator for up to 3 or 4 days.
-If you can’t finish two pies, or want to make dessert in advance, they can be frozen.
+If you can’t finish two, or want to make dessert in advance, you can freeze pie.
 Defrost in the refrigerator for at least 12 hours.